 The Board of Directors adopted the following standard compensation arrangements for non-employee directors: an annual retainer of \$55,000 plus an annual fee of \$5,000 for service on the Audit & Finance Committee.
-Committee chairmen receive an annual fee in lieu of any committee service fee of \$7,500 for the Chairman of the Management Development & Compensation Committee, \$5,000 for the Chairman of the Governance and Nominating Committee and of \$10,000 for the Chairman of the Audit & Finance Committee.
-Non-employee directors are also entitled to annual equity awards of \$100,000 worth of restricted stock valued on the date of each Annual Meeting with restrictions lapsing on the date of the next Annual Meeting.
+Committee chairmen receive an annual fee in lieu of any committee service fee of \$5,000 for the Chairman of the Governance and Nominating Committee and of \$10,000 for the Chairman of the Audit & Finance Committee and of the Management Development & Compensation Committee.
+Non-employee directors are also entitled to an annual equity award of \$100,000 worth of restricted stock units valued on the date of each Annual Meeting with restrictions lapsing on the date of the next Annual Meeting.
 New directors receive a one-time initial director's stock option award covering 15,000 shares at the first Board of Directors meeting following election.
 In addition, non-employee directors are reimbursed for their out-of-pocket expenses incurred in connection with services as a director.
-The Entegris Board of Directors adopted the following standard compensation arrangement for the independent Chairman of the Board (Mr. McDaniel): the above specified annual retainer and applicable fees from committee service plus an annual chairman's fee of \$40,000.
+The Entegris Board of Directors adopted the following standard compensation arrangement for the independent Chairman of the Board (Mr. Olson): the above specified annual retainer and applicable fees from committee service plus an annual chairman's fee of \$40,000.
 All of the foregoing fees are based on a June through May fiscal period and are paid quarterly in advance.
 Mr. Argov receives no compensation for his service as a director.